 Other car insurance coverage for Lexus

-Whether you’re planning to stick with your current car insurance carrier or switch to a new one, it’s important to regularly consider auto insurance coverage options, especially when purchasing a new car.
+Whether you’re planning to stick with your current car insurance provider or switch to a new one, it’s important to regularly consider your auto insurance coverage options, especially when purchasing a new vehicle.

 - $100,000 bodily injury liability per person